 - Mechanical pain – this is a type of acute pain that usually flares up with movement.
-For instance, if you cough, move suddenly, or sit forward too quickly, you might cause a sharp episode of pain.
+For instance, if you cough, move suddenly or sit forward too quickly, you might cause a sharp episode of pain.
 Mechanical disc pain could be caused by a herniated or bulging disc.

 - Nociceptive pain – this pain is caused by stimulation of the nociceptors, which are sensory neurons that send signals of pain directly to the spinal cord and brain.
 For instance, damage to sensory organs, like the skin, trigger nociceptive pain.
-Characterized by aching, stinging, burning, or throbbing. nociceptive pain usually goes away after a short period of time.
+Characterized by aching, stinging, burning or throbbing, nociceptive pain usually goes away after a short period of time.

 - Chronic pain – this type of pain is long-lasting; it may even persist even though the original injury that caused the pain has healed, because pain signals remain in the nervous system.
 Degenerative arthritis of the spine often causes chronic pain.
-Chronic pain is defined as pain that lasts more than 3 months.
+Chronic pain is defined as pain that lasts more than three months.

 - Acute pain – this type of pain begins suddenly and can be very severe in nature, but it is not long-lasting.
-Medically speaking, acute pain is defined as pain that lasts less than 3 months.
+Medically speaking, acute pain is defined as pain that lasts less than three months.